oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/kubernetes/k8s-wko.md

 [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/) documentation.

 ### Design View
-`Design View` helps you specify the necessary data needed to install the WebLogic Kubernetes Operator to manage WebLogic domains in one or more Kubernetes namespaces.
+`Design View` helps you specify the data needed to install the WebLogic Kubernetes Operator to manage WebLogic domains in one or more Kubernetes namespaces.
 To install the operator using the default settings, simply provide values for the following three fields: